 ota_1).
 Refer to the OTA documentation for more details.

 test(0x20) is a reserved subtype for factory test procedures.
 It will be used as the fallback boot partition if no other valid app partition is found.
-It is also possible to configure the bootloader to read a GPIO input during each boot, and boot this partition if the GPIO is held low, see Boot from test app partition.
+It is also possible to configure the bootloader to read a GPIO input during each boot, and boot this partition if the GPIO is held low, see Boot from Test Firmware.

 When type is